ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/family-life/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

+This conversation may take place with only one or both of your parents or guardians.

 {{#wb-req item="6b3" requirement="How your chores in requirement 3 contributed to your role in the family"}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}